dmbarbour/glas/docs/GlasNamespaces.md

 ## Adapters and Tags

 It is useful to tag definitions, modules, etc. to support more flexible interpretation and integration.
-I propose to model tags as a Church-encoded variant, such as:
+I propose to model tags as a Church-encoded variant, albeit leveraging first-class environments:

+        template tag<"Tag"> =
+            f:("Body", (f:("Adapters",
-        f:("Adapters", ((b:("", "Tag"), "Adapters"), Body))
+                ((b:("", "Tag"), "Adapters"), "Body"))))

 This receives an environment of Adapters, selects Tag, then applies to Body.
 This generalizes to inspecting adapters and picking one, or selecting multiple adapters non-deterministically.
-It is not difficult to inverse this structure, i.e. such that adapter inspects component, and some tags may compose that pattern.
-This design seems convenient for most use cases.

 All definitions, modules, and other components should be tagged.
 Tags should roughly indicate integration, e.g. types and assumptions.
-A few proposed tags to get started:
+A viable set of tags:

+* "data" - embedded data
+* "prog" - abstract program
+* "call" - `Env -> Def` - take caller's environment, reapply adapter to result
-* "module" - `Env -> Env`.
-In this case, input Env is expected to have the '%\*' definitions described in *Modules*.
+* "module" - `Env -> Env` modules
-* "prog" - `Env -> Program`.
-Input Env is per call-site, representing access to caller-provided registers, algebraic effects handlers, etc..
-Even with an empty Env, the Program type supports input-output via data stack.
-The caller does not provide program primitives: those are provided at the module layer.
-* "data" - constant embedded data.
-* "app" - `Env -> Env`.
-In this case, input Env includes 'sys.\*' effects APIs, access to registers, a fixpoint 'app.\*', etc..
-The output defines 'settings', 'main', 'http' and 'rpc' methods, etc..
-See [glas applications](GlasApps.md).

-Other ideas include tagging Church-encoded lists for *Aggregation*, inheritance graphs for *Multiple Inheritance*, or support other patterns as they are developed.
-There is some risk of independent communities overloading the same tag, resulting in conflicts.
-Resolution in that case is left to convention, communication, and de facto standardization.
+We might further support Church-encoded lists for *Aggregation*, inheritance graphs for *Multiple Inheritance*, and other patterns.
+There is some risk of independent communities overloading a tag, resulting in conflicts.
+Resolution in that case is left to convention, communication, de facto standardization.

 ## Multiple Inheritance

 The `Env->Env` type together with fixpoint (%self.\* or app.\*) easily models single inheritance, and can somewhat awkwardly model mixins.
-However, for the more complicated cases, it requires manual linearization, i.e. deciding a consistent order in which `Env->Env` functions are composed while eliminating accidental redundancy.
+However, for more complicated cases, it requires manual linearization, i.e. deciding a consistent order in which `Env->Env` functions are composed while eliminating accidental redundancy.

 Support for multiple inheritance is feasible but requires an intermediate representation of the inheritance graph.
 This inheritance graph is processed to a linear sequence of `Env->Env` operations, then composed, ensuring shared ancestors appear only once and ensuring consistent or compatible order.
 The C3 linearization algorithm is relevant in this role.